 Pilgrimage to Mecca: Hajj and Umrah

 Every year, thousands of Muslims from around the globe travel to Mecca for the Hajj and Umrah.
 These annual pilgrimages to the holy city of Mecca – located in Saudi Arabia – are part of the traditional creed.
 The Hajj is a mandatory pilgrimage that each Muslim, who is physically and financially capable of undertaking the journey, must carry out at least once in their lifetime.
 The Umrah is a voluntary pilgrimage.
 Experiencing the Hajj or Umrah can be highly spiritually rewarding, however, travelling to Mecca is not entirely risk-free.
 If you visit Mecca during the Hajj, you should consider the risk of possible health problems.
 During the Hajj 2017, approximately 2.5 million pilgrims will stay in Mecca simultaneously.
 They come from all parts of the world and (may) carry a variety of bacteria, viruses or infections, which are more easily spread during the Hajj because people are in close contact.
 In addition, people are more susceptible to diseases when they experience a lack of sleep, fatigue or physical exhaustion.
 Thus, good preparation is necessary.
 We gladly tell you which vaccinations you require for your journey to Mecca.
-Our four Travel Clinics are equipped to provide you with the required vaccinations for the Hajj.
+Our three Travel Clinics are equipped to provide you with the required vaccinations for the Hajj.

 Prepare your trip: vaccinations for Mecca